QI2lab/opm-processing-v2/README.md

 conda activate opmprocessing
 ```

-install the repository and register the local cuda code.
-On Windows, this will also install the `skimage` portion of `cucim`.
+install the repository and register the local CUDA installation.
+On Linux, this will finish the installation.
+On Windows, further steps are needed.
 ```bash
 pip install "opm-processing-v2 @ git+https://github.com/QI2lab/opm-processing-v2"
 setup-cuda
 conda deactivate opmprocessing
 ```

+On Windows, it is currently not possible to install [cuCIM](https://github.com/rapidsai/cucim) via the standard approach.
+The [current work-around](https://github.com/rapidsai/cucim/issues/454#issuecomment-3001600887) involves the following:
+1. Ensure you have followed the above steps through `setup-cuda`.
+2. Launch a terminal with administrative privileges.
+3. Activate the conda environment, `conda activate opmprocessing`.
+4. Allow symbolic links, `git config --global --add core.symlinks true`.
+5. Install cuCIM, `pip install -e "git+https://github.com/rapidsai/cucim.git@v25.04.00#egg=cucim-cu12&subdirectory=python/cucim"`.

+We will update installation instructions if the Windows installation is fixed.

 ## Usage